reaandrew/mygitguardianblogposts/secure-llm-gateway-and-mcp-server.md

 ![secure-llm-gateway-Phase-4.drawio.png](images/secure-llm-gateway-Phase-4.drawio.png)

 The final phase stretched beyond chat completions.
 Many advanced agent patterns need the model to “pull” external documents.
-I built a sister Lambda that implements the **Model Context Protocol (MCP)**: given a `file_key`, it fetches the corresponding object, screens it with the same GitGuardian pipeline (chunking included), and streams a redacted version back.
-A synthetic data generator sprinkles every secret type GitGuardian supports into sample files, so regression tests prove nothing leaks.
+To support that, I built a sister Lambda that implements the **Model Context Protocol (MCP)** using [this AWS sample serverless MCP project](https://github.com/aws-samples/sample-serverless-mcp-servers) as the base.
+I added an additional tool definition to the project—wired in via an argument—so the server and MCP clients stay in sync with the shared schema.
+This is an important detail since extending the MCP interface requires awareness of both sides of the contract.

+The Lambda fetches a file using a `file_key`, screens the content using the same GitGuardian scanning pipeline (including chunking), and streams a redacted version back.
+I reused the GitGuardian wrapper built earlier for the Secure LLM Gateway, fetching the API key securely from AWS Parameter Store.
+The whole setup now runs behind an upgraded **API Gateway V2**, managed through Terraform for consistency with the rest of the stack.
+A synthetic data generator also tests all supported secret types, making sure redaction holds up under regression testing.

 ---